 Instead of 1TB, those who want a more affordable option can grab two (512GB) Micro SD’s instead of just one (1TB) card.
 1TB cards are more pricey since most devices have limited SD card slots resulting in a higher max storage.

 The large sized micro SD cards discussed in this post have UHS-I technology, allowing for quality transfer rates, a step down from UHS-II.
-If you’re in search of an extremely speedy card you’ll want to see our post: Fastest Micro SD Cards.

 Name-brand or cheap alternative?